I unknowingly went dumpster diving.

 The light fitment is great.
 You'll notice the horizontal gap above the lights is visibly wider than other gaps.
 That's how they sit - I assume for water circulation.

-The water drops into "gutters" that leak through the sides into the outer taillights' rubber attachments.
+The back-window-to-trunk gap is wide - and unsealed.
+Water drops into gutters that run through the sides into the outer taillights' rubber attachments.

 It applies on both sides.
 You can easily view the hinges from this angle: I had never notice this before.
+I'll blame it on having my face up and down trunks (!?) for the last few weeks.

 Speaking of which - how corners fit is a leading indicator of a trunk's fitment.
-How the original trunk fits reminded me of the OE+ carbon trunk fitment.
+How the original trunk fits reminded me of the OE+ Superlight carbon trunk fitment.

 That GTS wing though?
 Definitely.